r3sult/odan.github.io/_posts/2017-11-30-creating-your-first-slim-framework-application.md

 ### Database configuration

-Adjust the necessary connection settings in the file `config/settings.php`.
+Adjust the necessary connection settings to the file `config/settings.php`.

 ### PDO